SiddharthAKSingh/Masters-Thesis-Psychopathy/README.txt

 'dataset'

 -.txt files: the text data
--process_transcripts.ipnb: convert to dataframe and process
+-process_transcripts.ipynb: notebook to process the transcripts and convert them into a dataframe
 -enriched_dataframe: transcripts converted into dataframe with linguistic enrichment
 -transcripts_to_df: "checkpoint" of transcripts in df without linguistic enrichment